HyphaApp/hypha-site/themes/zen/README.md

 For "rtl" languages add a `languageDirection` parameter to the language configuration.
 If not added it will default to "ltr".

+Add a `languageCode` parameter to each language as well, that is used to set the correct language attribute in the `html` tag and in feeds.
+The root `languageCode` is then not needed.
+If not set the language key (e.g. "en") will be used.

 ```
 languages:
   sv:
     weight: 1
     languageName: "Svenska"
+    languageCode: "sv-SE"
   en:
     weight: 2
     languageName: "English"
+    languageCode: "en-GB"
   ar:
     weight: 3
     languageName: "العربية"
     languageDirection: "rtl"
+    languageCode: "ar"
 ```